Skip to Content

 Representation

-A buyer’s agent represents the buyer’s interests.
-The seller’s agent is only concerned with the seller’s interests.
-A buyer with no agent is 100% responsible for negotiation, drafting a fair contract, and knowing the steps to complete the transaction.
-Most seller’s agents will simply out-skill even experienced buyers.
+A buyer’s agent represents the buyer’s interests, while the seller’s agent is only concerned with the seller’s interests.
+A buyer with no agent is 100% responsible for negotiating, drafting a fair contract, and knowing the steps to complete the transaction.
+Most seller’s agents will simply outskill even experienced buyers.

 Contract drafting

 When you make an offer on a home, you’ll notice that the contract is at least 20 pages long.
 Why?
-Some parts are there to comply with state and local law, other parts are to protect you during the transaction.
+Some parts are there to comply with state and local laws while other parts protect your investment during the transaction.

-Most buyers would not know how to put together a solid purchase contract on their own.
+Most buyers don’t know how to put together a solid purchase contract on their own.

 For example, a financing contingency gives the buyer an “out” if financing falls through.
-An inspection contingency protects the buyer from buying a home in need of expensive repairs.
+An inspection contingency protects the buyer from buying a home that needs expensive repairs revealed during a home inspection.

-The purchase contract is one of the most important pieces of perhaps the biggest purchase of someone's life.
+The purchase contract is one of the most important pieces of one of life’s largest financial transactions.

 Context

-Ask any real estate agent and they’ll tell you they learn something new on every transaction, and no two homes are alike.
+Ask any real estate agent and they’ll tell you they learn something new on every transaction.
+Plus, no two homes are alike.

-An agent brings context to the issues that buyers will undoubtedly face.
+An agent brings context to issues that buyers will undoubtedly face.

 For instance, what are the risks of buying a home with a septic system or well?
-Will a greenbelt behind the house eventually be full of homes?
+Will a greenbelt behind the house eventually be full of homes or commercial development?
 Does it matter if that structure in the backyard is to code?

 Negotiation